tlienart/Franklin.jl/README.md

 #### Tests

 * [ ] `convert_dir` --> that one may be annoying to test.
 Maybe can do it partly with temporary paths.
+  - [ ] started extracting bits that were more repetitive and adding tests (ONGOING.)

 ### Must do